Parents allegedly starved, shackled and taunted siblings

 The California district attorney painted a stunning picture of physical and emotional abuse Thursday.

-The siblings rarely saw the sun, showered once a year and were chained to their beds for weeks at a time, Hestrin said.
+The siblings showered once a year and were chained to their beds for weeks at a time, Hestrin said.

-They were allegedly punished when they washed their hands above their wrists, and beaten and choked regularly, according to the prosecutor.
+They were allegedly punished when they washed their hands above their wrists, and beaten regularly, according to the prosecutor.
 The parents would buy toys, the prosecutor said, but keep them in the packaging.
-They were allowed one rationed meal a day and a shower just once a year, Hestrin said.
+They were allowed one meal a day and one shower a year, Hestrin said.

 "They would buy food, including pies -- apple pies, pumpkin pies -- leave it on the counter, let the children look at it, but not eat the food," Hestrin said.